K-theory for 2-categories

 commutes, where the unlabeled morphisms are those from \cref{cohqs2cats}.
 In particular, $\nu$ is a strict symmetric monoidal biequivalence. \item For a symmetric monoidal pseudofunctor $F:\cB \to \cC$ with $\cB, \cC$ with both quasi-strict, the square below commutes up to a symmetric monoidal equivalence.

-\end{enumerate} \end{thm} \begin{proof} The first statement follows from the general theory of computads developed in \cite{SP09Classification} and the calculus of mates \cite{KS74Review}.
+\end{enumerate} \end{thm} \begin{proof}\proofof{thm:cohqs2cats2} The first statement follows from the general theory of computads developed in \cite{Sch2011Classification} and the calculus of mates \cite{KS74Review}.
 We conclude that $\nu$ is a strict symmetric monoidal biequivalence since the other two maps in the triangle are, and biequivalences satisfy the 2-out-of-3 property.
 The second claim follows directly from the third part of \cref{cohqs2cats}. \end{proof}

-In \cref{p2isoqs2} we repackage the definition of quasistrict symmetric monoidal 2-category using the Gray tensor product.
+In \cref{p2isoqs2} we repackage the definition of quasi-strict symmetric monoidal 2-category using the Gray tensor product.
 Before doing so, we give a basic review of the Gray tensor product in the next section.